markasfour/Pirate-Life/README.md

 # English-to-Pirate
-Simple and fun English to Pirate translator that uses bash shell scripting.
+Simple and fun in terminal English to Pirate translator that uses bash shell scripting.

 ##Download and run